andykoswara/adme_tox/README.md

 UMAP 3D points being computed
 ```

-And, here is an example of the summary of the outcome of random forest prediction of NonToxic using 3D UMAP:
+And, here is an example of the summary of the outcome of random forest prediction of NonToxic, visualized using 3D UMAP:

 |**NonToxic**	|	rdkit + ecfp	|	cddd
 |:-----:	|	:-----:		|		:-----: